HIHR

 Good news: EINs never expire.
 There are some very specific instances where you may need to apply for a new EIN--for instance if you incorporate or if you merge with another business--but for most businesses once you have your EIN, you're all set.

-Every state handles taxes slightly different, but nearly every state requires businesses to pay income taxes and employment taxes.
+Every state handles taxes slightly different, but nearly every state requires businesses to pay income taxes, employment taxes and workers compensation.
 Check with your state's Department of Labor for details.

 >> Decide on a payroll system